tolarewaju3/cell-tower-simulator/README.md

 - Emits realistic call records on a timer (e.g., every 3 seconds)
 - Simulates dropped calls using a configurable drop rate
-- Sends records to Kafka using SmallRye Reactive Messaging
+- Sends records to Kafka
 - Exposes a `/control` REST API for:
     - Toggling the emitter on/off
     - Adjusting drop rate dynamically